e-clearing-net/OCHP/OCHP.md

  Value       |  Description
 :------------|:-------------
  rfid        |  All kinds of RFID-Cards.
 Field tokenInstance holds the hexadecimal representation of the card's UID, Byte order: big endian, no zero-filling. remote      |  All means of remote authentication through the backend.
+Field tokenInstance holds a reference to the remote authorization or session.
+In case of a OCHP_direct- authorization the _directId_.
  15118       |  All authentication means defined by ISO/IEC 15118 except RFID-cards.

+**NOTE:** The _remote_ token type is only beeing used in the CDR of a remotely started charging process.
+Tokens with type _remote_ shall not be sent in a whitelist.

 ### tokenSubType *enum*